 From 2010-2012, I was a part of the faculty of the National Security Reporting Project at Northwestern University’s Medill School of Journalism, an investigative project that takes place in the fall.
 In 2010, the project we did won an OJA for best student multimedia project.

 I’m a native North Carolinian from a small town in western N.C. called Franklin, where some of my family still lives.
-I’m the youngest of seven girls, so I love people and personalities and adventure.
-I love to read, travel, take photographs and see live music.
+I’m the youngest of seven girls.
+Yes, no brothers!
+I love to read.
+A lot.
+I’ve been running a book club since 2010 and I’m obsessed with Goodreads.
+I’m also a fan of cooking (especially brunch food), tennis, travel, photography and live music.

 I live in Washington, D.C. with my husband, Matt, and our daughter, Margot.